ubermag/devtools/README.md

 to run the action for all repositories individually.

 **Note** The action creates a new branch `metadata-update` and opens a PR.
-It will fail if the branch does already exist.
+It will fail if the branch already exists.
 PRs are opened using the `ubermagbot` account.

 ### Locally